 Strange thought of the day: I think veggie chili recipes might be like having kids.
 Maybe you have a lot and say they’re all your favorite, but you’re really being honest.
 You love each of them in a totally unique and unconditional way.
 Weird?
 Very.
-Especially considering I have zero children, or even pets.
+Especially considering I have only one child (maybe the two dogs count?).
 But I do have veggie chili recipes (several of them, at this point), and it’s the only logical comparison I can draw.

 Before getting to today’s black bean and squash veggie chili, let’s review some of my other favorites, both from this blog and elsewhere: